JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 date: 2018-08-14T05:21:59.331Z
 draft: true
 ---
 Designit is a global strategic design agency.
-In 2015, Designit had doubled its headcount in just one year, opened new offices in new regions, and was acquired by Indian multinational IT company Wipro.
+In 2015, Designit had doubled its headcount in just one year, expanded into new regions, and was acquired by Indian multinational IT company Wipro.

-To ensure a succesful acquisition and support further growth, Designit needed to consolidate its unique culture and communicate its vision and values internally and externally.
-But a traditional corporate vision/mission statement just would not fit with Designit's culture....
+To ensure a successful acquisition and support further growth, Designit needed to consolidate its unique culture and communicate its vision and values internally and externally.
+However, a traditional corporate vision/mission statement just would not fit with Designit's culture.

 ![A human-shaped world is where everything is designed around real human needs](/img/ahs_1_1.jpg)